-- B. Quantitative Requirement (Time frame for Completion)-Each student receiving aid will be expected to complete his/her program of study within a period of time not to exceed 1.5 times the normal length of his/her program.
+B. Quantitative Requirement (Time frame for Completion)-Each student receiving aid will be expected to complete his/her program of study within a period of time not to exceed 1.5 times the normal length of his/ her program.
 Students must successfully complete two-thirds of all hours attempted in order to complete a program of study within the time allowed.
-Students enrolled in the Associate of Arts, the Associate of Science, and the Associate of Applied Science degree programs may receive federal financial aid for a maximum of 90 semester hours attempted.
-Credits transferred into a program of study will be counted toward the maximum number of hours attempted. - C. Return of Title IV Funds (Complete Withdrawals)-According to 34 CFR 668.22, if a financial aid recipient completely withdraws from classes prior to completing 60% of a given term, he/she is required to repay all unearned federal financial aid funds.
+Students enrolled in the Associate of Arts, the Associate of Science, and the Associate of Applied Science degree programs may receive federal financial aid for a maximum of 96 semester hours attempted.
+Credits transferred into a program of study will be counted toward the maximum number of hours attempted.

+C. Return of Title IV Funds (Complete Withdrawals)-According to 34 CFR 668.22, if a financial aid recipient completely withdraws from classes prior to completing 60% of a given term, he/she is required to repay all unearned federal financial aid funds.
 The repayment will not exceed more than half of any grant funds received, and each student who owes a repayment will be notified in writing by the ESCC Business Office of the requirement to repay Title IV funds.
 The student will then have 45 days to repay or to make satisfactory arrangements to repay the funds.
 The failure of a student to repay unearned Title IV funds or make satisfactory arrangements within the 45 day period will be reported to the National Student Loan Database System (NSLDS).
 This action will result in the termination of eligibility for federal financial aid at any institution, not just at ESCC.
 WE STRONGLY ENCOURAGE ALL STUDENTS CONSIDERING A COMPLETE WITHDRAWAL TO DISCUSS THE DECISION WITH A MEMBER OF THE FINANCIAL AID STAFF BEFORE WITHDRAWING FROM ESCC.

 If a student completely withdraws after completing 60% of the term, no refund is required as the student is considered to have earned 100% of the financial aid awarded for the term.
+Withdrawals will reduce the student's ability to complete the required two-thirds of all hours attempted, however.
+See the requirements in section B above.

-- D. Remedial Coursework-Students are eligible to receive Title IV federal financial aid for up to 30 semester hours of developmental coursework.
-Students will not be eligible for financial aid for any remedial courses in excess of the 30 semester hour limit. - E. Appeals Process-A student who loses his/her eligibility for financial aid because he/she failed to meet SAP requirements (see A and B above), may appeal the suspension of aid eligibility by submitting a SAP Appeal form at least 30 days before the start of the semester for which the student is trying to establish eligibility.
+D. Remedial Coursework-Students are eligible to receive Title IV federal financial aid for up to 30 semester hours of developmental coursework.
+Students will not be eligible for financial aid for any remedial courses in excess of the 30 semester hour limit.

+E. Appeals Process-A student who loses his/her eligibility for financial aid because he/she failed to meet SAP requirements (see A and B above), may appeal the suspension of aid eligibility by submitting a SAP Appeal form at least 30 days before the start of the semester for which the student is trying to establish eligibility.
 An appeal received after this deadline will be considered for the next term.